I, Refugee: Black Mountains

 Look, I had big dreams when we first married each other, Afryka and I. I was young, and we had our whole lives ahead of us.
 I still resent how things have turned out for us, I confess.
 This trip to Utah was going to help me feel like I accomplished one of my goals in life, you know, to meet the expectations I had not yet met—the ones I was supposed to meet.

 I tend to do things late, though—like serving a mission three years later than I was expected to.
+Us Mormons send our sons and daughter out to share our faith with people who will listen.
+I am sure you've seen some on bikes or at your door.
+Anyhow....
 It doesn’t help when I put extra pressure on myself to be successful because people would approach us, the family and me, and tell us what a wonderful family we were at church so often it went to my head.
 I agreed, of course, that we are a wonderful family.
 It was mine.
 I had hoped God would bless me with one.
 I just took it to an unhealthy level is all.

 These emotional mountains I created distorted the hero of my life story so much he stopped being me!

 How could I not be my own heroic star in my life?
 I usually am.
 In my mind I needed something more than the same old tired story of life I had been wading through.
 Oh, it’s a good story, I was just at one of the ugly sad parts of it during that April in 2016.
 Illuminated forever in my mind are the few high points that I clung to in my life-story—the best being the story of how my wife and I met.
 In fact, my entire life is one big miracle after another!
 I wrote a book about it too!